swirlyfox/Zeros-Dupes/README.md

 Plan wise i have nothing.
 I work on what i want to whenever i feel like it, and if you like what I do and have money just burning a hole in your pocket.... well go spend it dummy

-In all serious though i set up a donations box for folks that think i deserve money for my work.
+In all serious though i set up a donations box (link here https://www.paypal.com/donate/?hosted_button_id=C4WYD7YVEFKVC) for folks that think i deserve money for my work.
 I do not take commisions though, but i will take suggestions on what to do next!

 Q: How do I install everything?
 A: Well, most of everything here, unless otherwise specified, is a dupe.
 Everything goes into your advdupe2 folder!